HPE Application Lifecycle Management

 Workaround: Drop the extra columns from the table.

 Starting from ALM 11.x, ALM converts symbolic links to real paths.
 The physical directories of ALM domains and projects are real paths.
 They cannot be changed dynamically.
-For more information, see HP Software Self-solve knowledge base article KM01002101.
+For more information, see HPE Software Self-solve knowledge base article KM01002101.

 If a project copying operation is interrupted (for example, the server becomes unavailable), the source project remains inactive and cannot be activated from Site Administration.